When you integrate GetAccept with Azure AD, you can:

 Configure GetAccept SSO

-- In the Azure portal, application page, click Certificate (Base64) Download and open the downloaded certificate file in a text-editor.
+- In the Azure portal, on the application page you have created, navigate to Single Sign-on, under SAML Signing certificate, click Certificate (Base64) Download and open the downloaded certificate file in a text-editor.

 - Copy/paste the file content into GetAccept under PUBLIC X.509 CERTIFICATE